Vertebral Compression Fracture

 What is a vertebral compression fracture?

-A vertebral compression fracture (VCF) is a break in a part of the vertebra.
-Vertebrae are the round, strong bones that form your spine.
+A vertebral compression fracture (VCF) is a collapse or breakdown in a bone in your spine.
+Compression fractures happen when there is too much pressure on the vertebra.
 VCFs most often occur in the thoracic (middle) and lumbar (lower) areas of your spine.
 Fractures may be mild to severe.

 What are the signs and symptoms of a VCF?

-You may not have any signs and symptoms with a mild VCF, or you may have any of the following:
+You may not have any signs and symptoms with a mild VCF.
+You may have any of the following with a more severe fracture:

 - Sudden, severe, and sharp back pain